 Eventually Greene, rather predictably, reveals that the story which has been told is actually his own.
 He bemoans how being a Southwark dramatist has doomed his morals and health.
 Greene unconvincingly asks for repentance, and writes in feigned fear of his impending death.
 As is the narrative convention of the conversion tale, the reader is treated to some juicy details of not just “Roberto” Greene’s life, but indeed of his interactions with the increasingly famous members of bohemian London.
 In this way, Greene basically invented the gossipy celebrity tell-all, just as trashy as a tabloid account about the predilections and peccadillos of the inhabitants of Sunset Boulevard.
 Greene’s pamphlet may have contained a plea for salvation, but he wasn’t going to go to hell before settling some scores.

-Greene, Marlowe, Nash, and Peele were all college-educated, and represented an upwardly mobile intelligentsia that was reforming English society by finding success through intellectual acumen and not just aristocratic connection.
-For though they were not aristocrats, that is men denied their “groatsworth”, they were still classically educated, firm in their Greek and Latin, and conversant with traditional culture.
-Greene reveled in the exploits of the degenerate in his coney-catching pamphlets, but he was resentful of those he viewed as outside his class having the hubris to see themselves as capable as producers of culture (even though his own academic record at Cambridge was less than impressive).
+Greene, Marlowe, Nash, and Peele were all college-educated and represented an upwardly mobile intelligentsia that was reshaping English society by finding success through intellectual acumen and not just aristocratic connection.
+For though they were men denied their “groatsworth”, that is, not aristocrats, they were still classically educated, firm in their Greek and Latin, and conversant with traditional culture.
+Greene reveled in the exploits of the degenerate in his coney-catching pamphlets, but he was resentful of those he viewed as outside his class having the hubris to see themselves as capable producers of culture (even though his own academic record at Cambridge was less than impressive).

 And this playwright was popular — Greene complains that by his “own conceit” he was “the only Shake-scene” in the country.
 It’s the earliest known written reference to Shakespeare as a playwright.
-Baconians, Oxfordians, and all other conspiracy-theorists who doubt the veracity of Shakespeare’s authorial compositions should note that Greene didn’t doubt Shakespeare was the author of his plays, he just didn’t think those plays were any good.
-But it is to posterity that history inherited Shakespeare’s name, not Greene’s.
-Jonson shared some of Greene’s prejudice against the workman-like son of a glove-maker from Stratford, infamously saying that Shakespeare knew “small Latin, and less Greek”.
+Baconians, Oxfordians, and all other conspiracy theorists who doubt the veracity of Shakespeare’s authorship should note that Greene didn’t doubt Shakespeare was the author of his plays, he just didn’t think those plays were any good.
+But it is Shakespeare’s name, not Greene’s, that history bequeathed to posterity.
+Jonson shared some of Greene’s prejudice against the workman-like son of a glove maker from Stratford, infamously saying that Shakespeare knew “small Latin, and less Greek”.
 And yet he also said that Shakespeare was “the soul of the age”.
 Greene was ultimately very much of his time, which is in its own way an irreparable literary loss, for our era could be greatly enriched by him.
-Nobody could credibly claim that he has that talent of the playwright and poet who he so mercilessly attacked in his death-bed confession, but his verse may be able to still speak to us, perhaps even sing.
+Nobody could credibly claim that he has that talent of the playwright and poet who he so mercilessly attacked in his deathbed confession, but his verse may still be able to speak to us, perhaps even sing.

 Greene could marry an educated man’s verse with the poetry of the street.
 His poem “Weep Not, My Wanton” has the cadence and rhythm of the folk ballads which were just starting to be disseminated through cheaply printed broadsheets, some of which would be collected as Child Ballads and played as music for centuries.
-He writes “Weep not, my wanton, smile upon my knee:/ When thou art old there’s grief enough for thee./ Mother’s wag, pretty boy,/ Father’s sorrow, father’s joy”.
-In both content, theme, and scansion it reminds one of the Scottish folk-ballad “Lord Randall” which would first be printed less than two decades later, and would more famously become the basis for the chorus of Bob Dylan’s “A Hard Rains A-Gonna Fall”.
-Indeed with its simple rhymes, its inverted parallelisms (“Father’s sorrow, father’s joy”) it wouldn’t have been surprising if one heard a musical arrangement of this in a Macdougal Street bar or a coffee shop off of Canal or Houston in the late ‘50s and early ‘60s.
+He writes, “Weep not, my wanton, smile upon my knee: / When thou art old there’s grief enough for thee. / Mother’s wag, pretty boy, / Father’s sorrow, father’s joy”.
+In content, theme, and scansion it reminds one of the Scottish folk ballad “Lord Randall”, which would first be printed less than two decades later, and would more famously become the basis for the chorus of Bob Dylan’s “A Hard Rain’s A-Gonna Fall”.
+Indeed with its simple rhymes, its inverted parallelisms (“Father’s sorrow, father’s joy”), it wouldn’t have been surprising if one heard a musical arrangement of this in a Macdougal Street bar or a coffee shop off of Canal or Houston in the late ’50s and early ’60s.
 Greene, like Dylan and all other high-culture cannibals of folk and popular culture, had an ear for everyday speech and was able to write poetry that sounds simple but not simplistic.

-Greene’s misanthropic pose towards the world wasn’t new – his lyric from a poem included in A Groatsworth of Wit which reads “Deceiving world, that with alluring toys/ Hast made my life the subject of thy scorn” is an attitude that wouldn’t be unfamiliar to Solomon in Ecclesiastes.
-Greene is Oscar Wilde’s romantic who may be laying in the gutter but is staring at the stars.
-In his jaded, hurt, and bruised relationship with the world Greene sings
+Greene’s misanthropic pose towards the world wasn’t new — his lyric from a poem included in A Groatsworth of Wit that reads “Deceiving world, that with alluring toys / Hast made my life the subject of thy scorn” expresses an attitude that wouldn’t be unfamiliar to Solomon in Ecclesiastes.
+Greene is Oscar Wilde’s romantic who may be lying in the gutter but is staring at the stars.
+In his jaded, hurt, and bruised relationship with the world, Greene sings:

 Oft have I sung of love and of his fire;